RNGKing/HudsonAlphaTechChallenge2019/README.md

 If performance on the target machine is not adaquate, its is most likely due to file I/O. To boost perforamce, upgrade to a faster hard drive.
 We've included the performance measurement tools here to help you justify that high speed SSD you've been wanting!

+### Deploying.

+The `bedops` package is a readily available open source package.
+To install on Ubuntu, a simple `sudo apt install bedops` is all that is needed.
+All of the remaining data analysis is performed using the `bash` shell scripting language which is typically pre-installed on most *nix distributions.